dmjio/miso/README.md

 > [!TIP]
 > For new Haskell users we recommend using [GHCup](https://www.haskell.org/ghcup/) to acquire both [GHC](https://www.haskell.org/ghc/) and [cabal](https://www.haskell.org/cabal/)

-Now you should be able to setup a development environment with the [Sample App](#sample-application).
+Now you should be able to setup a development environment.

 ### Scaffolding

-To start, you can call `cabal init` to make a new project.
+To create the necessary files, you can call `cabal init` to make a new project.
 Ensure your new project has 3 files, `cabal.project` (with a `miso` entry), a `app.cabal` file, and a `Main.hs` for the `miso` code.
 The three files are shown below.

 - `cabal.project`